dschadow/CloudSecurity/README.md

 The created Vault must contain the following values that are not contained in the Spring Cloud Config configuration for **config-client-vault**:

-    vault write secret/config-client-vault application.name=config-client-vault application.profile=MyProfile
+    vault write secret/config-client-vault application.name="Config Client Vault" application.profile="Demo"

 ## config-server-vault
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using the **config-client-vault** web application.
-After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration provided in the configured Vault.
+After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration provided in the given Vault.
 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-server-vault/src/main/resources/bootstrap.yml) requires a valid Vault token or you have to use the Vault dev mode.
 Clients that want to access any configuration must provide a valid Vault token as well via a *X-Config-Token* header.

 ## config-client-vault
-This Spring Boot based web application combines Spring Cloud Config and Vault and exposes the REST endpoints `/`, `/users`, `/credentials` (like the **config-client** application) and `/secrets`.
-The `/secrets` endpoint provides POST and GET methods to read and write individual values to the configured Vault.
+This Spring Boot based web application contacts the Spring Cloud Config Server for configuration and exposes the REST endpoints `/`, `/users`, `/credentials` (like the **config-client** application) and `/secrets`.
+The `/secrets` endpoint communicates with Vault directly and provides POST and GET methods to read and write individual values to the configured Vault.
 You can use the applications [Swagger UI](http://localhost:8080/swagger-ui.html) to interact with all endpoints.

 The [bootstrap.yml](https://github.com/dschadow/CloudSecurity/blob/develop/config-client-vault/src/main/resources/bootstrap.yml)
 file in the **config-client-vault** project does use the root token shown during vault init.
 You have to update this